top of page

 Arlo and Theo - a successful bonding.
 Image courtesy of The Same Star Sheep Sanctuary, Norfolk, England, UK.

 You may find yourself in a situation whereby one of your piggies has passed away and this leaves a lone guinea pig; I have found myself in this very situation.
-They may suffer if kept alone but there are various opportunities to help your piggy find a new buddy (or buddies), the first of course being to adopt other piggies.
-Some owners fear that new buddies will fight, this is simply solved by finding the right companion/s, which good rescues will help you do with bonding expertise.
-Other owners fear perpetually owning piggies - depending on the circumstances, there may be the option to foster/adopt an older guinea pig as a companion, or fostering a pair of guinea pigs, for example the RSPCA has fostering opportunities, or there may be the option to rehome your guinea pig with an animal charity.
-It depends on the health/welfare status of the individual of course.
-If you are considering adopting or rehoming a guinea pig, look for animal rescues/charities in your area and inquire with them.
+They may suffer if kept alone but there are various opportunities to help your piggy find a new buddy (or buddies), the first option of course is adoption.
+Some owners fear that new buddies will fight, this is simply solved by bonding the right way, selecting suitable bonding candidates, essentially finding the right companion/s, which good rescues will help you do with bonding expertise.
+Other owners fear perpetually owning piggies - depending on the circumstances, there may be the option to foster a pair of guinea pigs who are already bonded; if your piggy bonded with these piggies, there could then be the possibility of going to a new home together.
+The RSPCA for example has fostering opportunities.
+Or it may be appropriate to adopt an older guinea pig as a companion, depending on the age of your piggy.
+Responsible ownership is always emphasised, but unless you intend to continue keeping guinea pigs long‑term, there may come a point where you need to consider what is genuinely best for a lone guinea pig in your care.
+The welfare of the guinea pig must come first.
+In this specific circumstance, a reputable rehoming organisation could be contacted to see whether they can find a suitable home where the guinea pig can live with an appropriate companion(s).
+Discussing with knowledgeable sources such as guinea pig savvy vet professionals and rehoming organisations can help make informed choices.
+If you are considering adopting or rehoming a guinea pig, make sure to research the organisation well to check their policies and credentials.

-Arlo and Theo having some indoor time.
+Arlo and Theo, two bonded piggies.
 Image courtesy of The Same Star Sheep Sanctuary, Norfolk, England, UK.

 Domestic guinea pigs are all individuals, with different characters, some are more sociable or tolerant than others - you can’t simply place random individuals together and assume they’ll get on – it’s vital to introduce potential buddies the right way - this is known as 'bonding'.
 'Bonding' should be done with the help of someone who is knowledgeable and experienced.
-Be mindful that introducing guinea pigs who don't know each other can be stressful for them, or if you are adopting piggies and they have had to travel from one home to another, the new home will be new and potentially very scary, so patience and time is needed to allow them to adjust and become familiar with the new environment.
-A good rescue will always ask for the guinea pigs to be returned to their care, if any problems arise such as 'bullying', whereby one guinea pig may find themselves being domniated too much by another.
-For example, it is a serious issue if one is prevented from eating enough and is always hiding away from the other.
+Be mindful that introducing guinea pigs who don't know each other can be stressful for them; if you are adopting piggies and they have to travel from one home to another, the travel is stressful, then they experience a new environment, which is also scary, so patience and time is needed to allow them to adjust and become familiar with their new environment.
+A good rescue will always ask for the guinea pigs to be returned to their care if any problems arise, such as one guinea pig finding themselves being dominated too much by another; if a piggy is prevented from drinking or eating and is always hiding away from the other dominant piggy, this negatively impacts that individual's wellbeing and an informed choice will need to be made with the help of professional and knowledgeable sources.